New Working Time Act in a nutshell

 Overtime requires the employee’s consent separately for each occasion.
 However, employees may consent to overtime for short set periods when necessary for the organisation of the work.
 In this case, the employee must be informed of the duration of the period to which they are consenting.

 Employees may only be required to perform additional work with their consent, unless additional work has been agreed in the employment contract.
-In such a case, employees shall be entitled to refuse additional work for justifiable personal reasons on the days of leave entered in the work shift schedule.
+In such a case, employees shall be entitled to refuse additional work for justifiable personal reasons on the days off entered in the work schedule.

 The employer and the employee may agree on so-called preparation and completion work.
 In this case, the employer and employee may agree that the employee, without giving separate consent, will be required to perform work that is essential in order for other employees in the workplace to work throughout their regular working time or that in shift work is necessary to exchange information at shift changes.
 Preparation and completion work shall not exceed five hours per week.